Knoose/Save_the_Rain/README.md

 Launch the installer and follow the instructions to install node.js.
 Next, open your terminal, or preferred terminal program.

-*Note: Make sure you check to make sure the version of node is the most recent version.*
+*Note: Make sure you check the installed version of node is the most recent version.*

 ##### Install The Particle CLI